Welcome to our Frequently Asked Questions (FAQ) area

 As a condition of the lease each household is only permitted one fossil-fuelled vehicle.

 This is supported by having a wide range of bikes for different uses, and two families share a car.
-The Project had an early electric car but unfortunately the manufacturer (Peugeot) stopped supporting its maintenance in 2008.
-We are now waiting for EVs to drop in price, but have invested in additional solar panels in part to fuel future electric cars.
+The Project had an early electric car an FSO milk float conversion and then a Peugeot 106 prototype.
+Unfortunately the manufacturer (Peugeot) stopped supporting its maintenance in 2008.
+We waited for EVs to drop in price and come to market and by 2024 we have 5 electric cars on site.
+We have also invested in additional solar panels in part to fuel these electric cars.
+This had to be an island system as the grid limited out ability to add grid connected renewable energy.

 Whenever possible bikes are used for short journeys, despite poor provision for cyclists on local roads.
 The Project members are campaigning for a cycle and foot path to link Hockerton to the local schools and shops in Southwell and to the Sustrans network.